managedkaos/self-hosting-gen-ai/README.md

 # From Laptop to Cloud: Self-Hosting Gen AI for Privacy and Performance

-## The Rise of Generative Artificial Intelligence
+## The Rise of Generative Artificial Intelligence and Private Foundation Models

 ## Privacy Needs for Individuals and Businesses

 ## Glossary of Terms

-## Public Functional Models and Their Many Uses
+## The Introduction of Public Foundation Models

 ### Researching Models
 - Ollama Model Library